dustin-wu/DustinsBlog/README.md

 ```bash
 mysql -u root -p dustinsblog < dustinsblogdata.sql
 ```
-Before running the website, you'll need to alter line 24 of index.js, replacing [YOUR PASSWORD] with your root password.
+Before running the website, you'll need to insert a .env file into the root directory so that the website can access the database.
+The file should contain the one line
+`DB_PASS=[Your root password]`.

 The website currently runs on localhost port 3000.
 To run it, call the npm start script
 ```bash
 npm start